itsvaibhavmishra/TWINKIE/README.md

     ->TWINKIE could even help you with current weather.
     ->Just say - How is the weather today?
     ->She will ask you for your city name.
-Ex-> say 'Ranchi'.
+Ex-> say 'Delhi'.
     ->Remember that while giving city name you must only give A single city name and nothing else.

 Why not ask TWINKIE yourself?